 The eighth edition includes revisions and updates to every chapter except chapter 2, which did not need any updates.
 As noted above, particularly noteworthy is chapter 9, with its report on our latest executive compensation survey.

 1. Overview of Executive Compensation for ESOP Companies

 3. Fiduciary Issues for Trustees Regarding Corporate Governance and Executive Compensation

-4. Sharing Equity with Key Employees in ESOP Companies
+4. Sharing Equity with Key Employees and Directors in ESOP Companies

 5. Valuation Issues